Miami Marlins suspend manager over Castro comments

 In 2005, he appeared on a Venezuelan radio show and expressed a liking for Venezuela’s leftist President Hugo Chavez, adding, “My mom will kill me.”

-He has since criticized Chavez and on Tuesday said he never supported the Venezuelan leader, who is a close friend of Castro.
+He has since criticized Chavez and on Tuesday said he ever supported the Venezuelan leader, who is a close friend of Castro.

-In Guillen’s absence, the Marlins will be managed by bench coach Joey Cora.
-Guillen will return as team manager for a series against the Chicago Cubs in Miami next week.